kpn/py-timeexecution/README.md

 -   Elasticsearch \>=5,\<7

-*Note:* In the past, this package supported other backends out of the box, namely InfluxDB and Kafka.
+*Note:* In previous versions, this package supported other backends out of the box, namely InfluxDB and Kafka.
 Although, these have been removed.

 ## Installation